ryantd42/NY-Legislative-Git/2023/A474C-2023/bill.md

   January 9, 2023
   ___________

- Introduced  by  M. of A. CRUZ -- read once and referred to the Committee on Health -- recommitted to the Committee on Health in accordance with Assembly Rule 3, sec.
-2 -- committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A.  CRUZ,  DINOWITZ,  SEAWRIGHT -- read once and referred to the Committee on Health -- recommitted to the Committee on Health in accordance  with  Assembly  Rule  3,  sec.
+2  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  -- again reported from said committee with amend- ments, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the public health law, in relation to  requiring  hospi- tals to conduct an annual safety and security assessment and develop a